The Yoga Institute Recommends – Summer 2025

 How To Know If You’re Ready To Study Yoga Teacher Training

 If you feel most invested in just acquiring a certificate as fast as possible without opening yourself up to real change, we are likely not the provider for you and we wish you well on your journey.
+(We will never advocate for a training program that rushes you, or that doesn’t take responsibility for the readiness and quality of the yoga teacher emerging at the other end of training).
 But if you’re ready to change your life (and potentially the lives of others one day), we invite you to contact us for a chat, we would love to guide and nurture you on this special journey.

 Study With Us

-Our 100-hour Yoga Studies course (also known as Teacher Training Foundations) is perfect for those who want to study for personal development, interest, joy and to deepen their own relationship with yoga.
+Our 150-hour Yoga Studies course (also known as Teacher Training Foundations) is perfect for those who want to study for personal development, interest, joy and to deepen their own relationship with yoga.
 It also suits those who want to see how study fits in their lifestyle before committing to the longer 500-hour course, giving you the option to continue on seamlessly if you choose to then undertake the full 500-hour Teacher Training course.
+It can also be completed by those who have done some prior yoga studies and are seeking to upgrade their credentials or deepen their learnings.

 Our 500-hour Yoga Teacher Training course is perfect for those who want to go deep in their exploration of yoga wisdom and techniques, and feel really confident and capable to emerge as a yoga teacher.